Poles in Uzbekistan: History

 Following the joint German-Soviet invasion of Poland, which started World War II in 1939, the Uzbek Soviet Socialist Republic was one of the destinations for the deportations of Poles from Soviet-occupied eastern Poland.
-An estimated of 100,000 Poles were deported to Uzbekistan.
+An estimated 100,000 Poles were deported to Uzbekistan.
 In early 1942, the Polish Anders' Army along with thousands of civilians was relocated to the Uzbek and Kyrgyz SSRs, and Gʻuzor became the organizational center of the army.
 The Poles suffered from epidemics and famine, so they opened temporary feeding centers, orphanages, clinics and small hospitals, yet 2,500 soldiers and many more civilians still died.
 A remnant of this period are Polish military cemeteries located in 15 cities in Uzbekistan, including Chiroqchi, Gʻuzor, Jizzakh, Karmana, Kenimekh, Kitob, Margilan, Olmazor, Qarshi, Shahrisabz, Tashkent, Yakkabogʻ, Yangiyoʻl.
 Since mid-1942, the Soviets thwarted Polish efforts to improve the situation, and carried out arrests of the staff of the Polish diplomatic posts, first Władysław Bugajski in Tashkent in May 1942, and then the staff of the post in Samarkand in July 1942, and then seized and closed the post.
 In 1942, the Anders' Army with many civilians was evacuated to Iran.
 As of 1943, there were still over 25,000 Polish citizens in Uzbekistan, according to Soviet data.
 After the war, over 32,000 Poles were repatriated from the Uzbek SSR to Poland in 1946–1948.

 In the 1970s, Polish priest Józef Świdnicki conducted clandestine services for Catholics in Uzbekistan, and after his release from a Soviet forced labour camp in 1987, he founded five Catholic communities.
 In 1991, Polish Franciscans assumed Catholic priest duties in Tashkent.

 In 1997, there were some 3,000 Poles in Uzbekistan.
 Since then, many Poles left Uzbekistan, and 2023 estimates give the total number of Poles and people of Polish descent in Uzbekistan at 2,000.